From discrete-time policies to continuous-time diffusion samplers: Asymptotic equivalences and faster training: Dynamic measure transport in discrete and continuous time

 We can also consider other divergences between two measures $\widehat{\P}$ and $\widehat{\Q}$.
 For instance, the \emph{trajectory balance} (TB, also known as \emph{second-moment}, \cite{malkin2022trajectory,nusken2021solving}) and related \emph{log-variance} (LV, also known as \emph{VarGrad}, \cite{richter2020vargrad}) divergences are given by

 where the density ratio inside the square is given by \eqref{eq:rnd_discrete} and $\widehat{\W}$ is a reference measure.
 We are free in the choice of reference measure, which allows for exploration in the optimization task (in RL, this is called \textit{off-policy} training).
-We note that computing the second-moment divergence in~\eqref{eq:squared_divergences} requires either knowledge of the normalizing constant $Z$ of $p_{\rm target}$ or a learned approximation, with the LV divergence coinciding with TB when using a batch-level estimate of $\log Z$ (see, \eg, \citet[\S2.3]{malkin2023gflownets}).
+We note that the second-moment divergence in~\eqref{eq:squared_divergences} requires either the choice of a constant $c$ about which the moment is computed, which can be taken to be the normalizing constant $\log Z$ of $p_{\rm target}$, if it is known, or a learned approximation.
+The LV divergence coincides with TB when $c$ is taken to be a batch-level estimate of $\log Z$ (see, \eg, \citet[\S2.3]{malkin2023gflownets}).
 While estimators of the two divergences in~\eqref{eq:squared_divergences} have different variance (which is related to \emph{baselines} in RL), the expectations of their gradients with respect to the policy of $\widehat{\P}$ coincide when $\widehat{\W}=\widehat{\P}$ and are then, in turn, equal to the gradient of the KL divergence \eqref{eq:kl_discrete}~\citep{richter2020vargrad,malkin2023gflownets}.
 In \Cref{sec:neural_sdes}, we will see that one can define analogous concepts in continuous time.

 \paragraph{Local divergences.} Instead of looking at entire trajectories, we can as well define divergences locally, \ie, on small parts of the trajectories.
 To this end, one can define the so-called \textit{detailed balance} (DB) divergence as